ape-escape2/ape-escape2.github.io/powerbi.page.md

 [back to main page](README.md)

-This is a dashboard I made for my restaurant using Python, SQL and PowerBi.
-The data is changed for the purpose of this portfolio.
+I created a Sales Dashboard for my restaurant, which was used weekly to support decision-making on performance and marketing strategies.

 The final output was this sales KPI dashboard. *the values are randomized and don't corespond do real sales data*